 - 1. Check the electrical resistance of the sensor between the green (-) and white (+) wire.
 Use a multimeter at the 200 Ω range.
 Measure the sensor resistance first with one polarity, than reverse the polarity.
 Take the average value.
-The typical resistance of the wiring is 0.1 Ω /m.
-Typical resistance should be the typical sensor resistance of 100 to 200 Ω plus 1.5 Ω for the total resistance of two wires (back and forth) of each 5 m.
-Infinite resistance indicates a broken circuit; zero or a low resistance indicates a short circuit. - 2.
-Check if the sensor reacts to light: put the multimeter at its most sensitive range of DC voltage measurement, typically the 100×10^{-3} VDC range or lower.
+The typical resistance of the wiring is 0.1 Ω/m .
+Typical resistance should be the typical sensor resistance of 40 to 60 Ω plus 1.5 Ω for the total resistance of two wires (back and forth) of each 5 m.
+Infinite resistance indicates a broken circuit; zero or a low resistance indicates a short circuit.
+2. Check if the sensor reacts to light: put the multimeter at its most sensitive range of DC voltage measurement, typically the 100 x 10 $^{-3}$ VDC range or lower.
 Expose the sensor to a strong light source, for instance a 100 W light bulb at 0.1 m distance.
-The signal should read $> 2 \times 10^{-3}$ V now.
+The signal should read > 2 x 10 $^{-3}$ V now.
 Darken the sensor either by putting something over it or switching off the light.
-The instrument voltage output should go down and within one minute approach 0 V. - 3.
-If applicable, remove the optional sun screen, using the hex key (see chapter on installation of the sun screen).
+The instrument voltage output should go down and within one minute approach 0 V. - 3. remove the sun screen, using the hex key (see chapter on installation of the sun screen).
 Inspect the bubble level. - 4.
-Inspect the instrument for any damage.
+Inspect the instrument for any damage. - 5.
+Inspect if the humidity indicator is blue.
+The colour pink indicates it is not dry but humid: in the latter case replace the desiccant (see chapter on maintenance).